-- (1) Unauthorized copying, in part or in whole, from another Student's examination or assignment. - (2) Submitting work previously presented in another course or created in the course of employment unless specifically authorized by the instructor of the subsequent course. - (3) Using or consulting, during an examination or other assignment, unauthorized sources, materials, or devices. - (4) Collaborating with another person during an examination or other assignment, unless authorized. - (5) Intentionally stealing, sequestering, altering, or destroying materials needed by another Student for an academic endeavor. - (6) Disobeying assignment or examination instructions or procedures, whether included in the College's examination rules or provided orally or in writing by an instructor or exam proctor. - (7) Altering or interfering with grading or grading instructions. - (8) Obtaining or giving unauthorized aid on an examination or assignment. - (9) Providing false attendance verification for oneself or another Student. - (10) Obtaining unauthorized prior knowledge of an examination or assignment, or if such knowledge was obtained inadvertently, failing to immediately disclose such knowledge to the Academic Dean. - (11) Discussing an examination with, or in the proximity of, another Student whom the Student knows or has reason to know has not yet taken the examination. - (12) Engaging in an act that gives the Student or another Student an unfair academic or professional advantage. - (B) Plagiarizing in any submitted work, whether or not the work is in final form.
-Plagiarism is a strict liability offense not requiring intent, and it includes, but is not limited to, the following actions unless they are accompanied by proper citation and attribution: - (1) Incorporating into the Student's own work a substantially similar portion of another's work. - (2) Copying all or part of another person's written work. - (3) Paraphrasing ideas, theories, cases, conclusions, or research. - (4) Representing as the Student's original work the work of another person.
+- a.
+Unauthorized copying, in part or in whole, from another Student's examination or assignment. - b.
+Submitting work previously presented in another course or created in the course of employment unless specifically authorized by the instructor of the subsequent course. - c.
+Using or consulting, during an examination or other assignment, unauthorized sources, materials, or devices. - d.
+Collaborating with another person during an examination or other assignment, unless authorized. - e.
+Intentionally stealing, sequestering, altering, or destroying materials needed by another Student for an academic endeavor. - f.
+Disobeying assignment or examination instructions or procedures, whether included in the College's examination rules or provided orally or in writing by an instructor or exam proctor. - g.
+Altering or interfering with grading or grading instructions. - h.
+Obtaining or giving unauthorized aid on an examination or assignment. - i.
+Providing false attendance verification for oneself or another Student. - j.
+Obtaining unauthorized prior knowledge of an examination or assignment, or if such knowledge was obtained inadvertently, failing to immediately disclose such knowledge to the Dean of Students. - k.
+Discussing an examination with, or in the proximity of, another Student for whom the Student knows or has reason to know has not yet taken the examination. - I. Engaging in an act that gives the Student or another Student an unfair academic or professional advantage. - (2) Plagiarizing in any submitted work, whether the work is in draft or final form.
+Plagiarism is a strict liability offense not requiring intent and includes but is not limited to the following actions unless they are accompanied by proper citation and attribution: - a.
+Incorporating into the Student's own work a substantially similar portion of another person's work. - b.
+Copying all or part of another person's written work. - c.
+Paraphrasing ideas, theories, cases, conclusions, or research. - d.
+Representing as the Student's original work the work of another person.

-105. Misrepresentation and Duty to Disclose
+(B) Misrepresentation

-- (A) A Student may not engage in misrepresentation including, but not limited to, the following: - (1) Forging, altering, or misusing a document, record, transcript, key, logo, or identification of the College or another official entity or person.

-- (2) Furnishing information that a Student knows or has reason to know is false, incomplete, or misleading when: - (a) Applying for financial aid. - (b) Requesting to reschedule or requesting an accommodation for an exam. - (c) Representing a grade, award, academic status, or rank to an employer, potential employer, or other third party. - (d) Applying for a College course, program, or benefit. - (e) Providing testimony or other evidence either as an accused or as a witness in a meeting or hearing under this Code. - (B) A Student has a duty to immediately disclose to the Academic Dean, in writing, if the Student is arrested for, charged with, or convicted of a misdemeanor or felony. - (C) An applicant has a duty to immediately disclose to the Senior Assistant Dean of Enrollment any omission, inaccuracy, or material change in the applicant's College application prior to matriculation including, but not limited to, being charged with, arrested for, or convicted of a misdemeanor or felony.
+- (1) Forging, altering, or misusing a document, record, transcript, key, logo, or identification of the College or another official entity or person. - (2) Furnishing information that a Student knows or has reason to know is false, incomplete, or misleading including but not limited to the following: - i.
+Applying for financial aid. - ii.
+Requesting to reschedule or requesting an accommodation for an exam or assignment. - iii.
+Representing a grade, award, academic status, or rank to an employer, potential employer, or other third party. - iv.
+Applying for a College course, program, or benefit.

-106. Interference with Property and Misuse of Services

-A Student may not interfere with property or misuse services including, but not limited to, the following actions:

-- (A) Stealing, converting, destroying, or damaging property or data located on College premises or belonging to the College, a Member of the College Community, or the organizer of a College-Related Function. - (B) Violating the College's Policy on Recording Classes. - (C) Entering College Premises without authorization. - (D) Using or misusing College equipment or resources without authorization or in violation of the College's Computer Resources Acceptable Use Policy. - (E) Violating any other College policies or regulations governing a College-owned residence or property belonging to the College, a Member of the College Community, or the organizer of a College-Related Function.
+- v.
+Providing testimony or other evidence either as an accused, a Complainant, or a witness in a meeting or Hearing under this Code or any other College proceeding. - a.
+Interference with Property and Misuse of Services - (A) Stealing, converting, destroying, or damaging property or data located on College Premises or belonging to or controlled by the College, a Member of the College Community, or the organizer of a College-Related Function. - (B) Violating the College's classroom recording policy and privacy notice. - (C) Entering College Premises or areas controlled by the College without authorization. - (D) Using or misusing College equipment or resources without authorization or in violation of the College's acceptable use policy of its computer resources. - (E) Violating any other College policies or regulations governing a College-owned residence or property belonging to the College, a Member of the College Community, or the organizer of a College-Related Function.